MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-owner.md

 ---
 # required metadata

-title: Product owner
+title: Product owners
-description: The product owner is a group of users who are responsible for certain products.
-When a product owner group is assigned to a product, the members of the group are the only ones who can release that product.
+description: This topic provides information about product owners.
+A product owner is a group of users who are responsible for specific products.
+Only members of the group can release those products.
 The product owner can also be used in the approval workflow.
 author: t-benebo
 manager: tfehr
 ms.date: 09/28/2020